Mahboob-Attar/DataSceince-Internship-ExactSpace/Task1/README.md

    - ✅ Highlight meaningful, real shutdowns
    - ✅ Make the results cleaner and more actionable

+   ### ⚠️ Note on Empty Shutdown Periods

+- The `shutdown_periods.csv` file may appear empty after running the analysis.
+- **Reason:** There were **no shutdowns or idle periods detected** in the dataset according to the detection criteria (e.g., sensor thresholds, minimum duration).
+- You can adjust detection parameters in the script if you want to capture shorter or less prominent idle periods:
+  - Lower the **percentile threshold** for sensor inactivity.
+  - Reduce the **minimum shutdown duration** (currently set to ignore very short idle periods <10 min).

 ### Machine State Clustering
 - **KMeans clustering** differentiates operational states.
 - Produces interpretable statistics for each cluster.